emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 In 5.1, `body` is not a string, but a map.
 It is serialized using JSON or X-WWW-Form-Urlencoded format (for post requests) or as query params (for get requests).

-Unlike 4.4, HTTP authorization only respects responses with successful HTTP code (2XX) and takes the resolution from the response body (from `result`) field.
-The authorization result is now determined through JSON fields within the response body, rather than utilizing HTTP response status codes.
+Unlike 4.4, the authorization result is now determined through JSON fields within the response body, rather than utilizing HTTP response status codes.
+HTTP authorization only respects responses with successful HTTP code (2XX) and takes the resolution from the response body (from `result`) field.

 ::: details